 Rapeseed oil is my favourite type of oil to use in recipes because of its affordability.
 If you have another oil on hand, like olive oil, you can use that instead.

-Preheat your airfryer to 190°C. Meanwhile, drain the potatoes and pat dry with a clean tea-towel.
-Add the potatoes back into the bowl (dried with a tea-towel).
-Add the seasoning and rapeseed oil and stir to combine.
-Then, dust the potatoes with cornflour and stir again until all of the potatoes are evenly coated.
+3. Preheat your airfryer to 190°C. Meanwhile, drain the potatoes and pat dry with a clean tea-towel.
+Add the potatoes back into the bowl (dried with a tea-towel) (Image 3).

 Proteins to pair with air fryer potatoes: